heptarch/heptarch.github.io/drafts/cone.md

 - https://asc-planetarynames-data.s3.us-west-2.amazonaws.com/europa_15m_100ppi.pdf
 - https://digital.library.unt.edu/ark:/67531/metadc1279277/m2/1/high_res_d/10117359.pdf
 - https://pzwiki.wdka.nl/mw-mediadesign/images/a/a2/Raymond_Queneau_Exercises_in_Style.pdf

+What matters is drawing the enso of cone/no-cone.
+Draw it and shut up!

 Both camps are combing the bits for meaning, pattern, grammar.
 I think they are just a nonce to calibrate the polarimeter and produce an entropy decrement; all the semantics is in the initials.
 -->